wolfkidsounds/wildplants/README.md

 **Current Feature Sets**

-- Global Patch Size and Frequency Control
+- Global Patch Size, Plant Spread and Frequency Control
 - Turn on/off features individually
 - Biome Category, Patch Size and Frequency can be controlled for each plant individually
 - Drops can be configured using datapacks (simple loot tables)